tHarvey303/synthesizer/docs/source/getting_started/installation.rst

 Note that the path should point to the directory containing the ``include`` and ``lib`` directories.

-For more details on configuration options see the `configuration options docs <../advanced/config_options.rst>`_.
+For more details on configuration options, see the `configuration options docs <../advanced/config_options.rst>`_.

 Downloading grids
 #################